-The Deloitte Consumer Tracker Q2 2017
+The Deloitte Consumer Tracker Q3 2017

-Consumer confidence continues to fall
+Consumer confidence starts to recover

 A note on the methodology

 Some of the figures in this research show the results in the form of a net balance.
 This means that in a survey of 100 respondents, assume that 30 reported they are spending more, 50 reported no change and 20 reported they are spending less.
 The net balance is calculated by subtracting the number that reported they spent less from the number that reported they spent more, i.e. 30 – 20 = 10.
 This means 10% of consumers reported that they spent more rather than less.